Nodal quintic surfaces and lines on cubic fourfolds: The topology of an even -nodal quintic and its double cover

-Similar to the well-known smoothing of ordinary double points on a singular quartic Kummer surface, the surface $\tilde D$ is diffeomorphic to a smooth quintic surface.
+Similar to the well-known smoothing of ordinary double points on a singular quartic Kummer surface, the surface $\tilde D$ is diffeomorphic to a smooth quintic surface, cf.\ \cite[\S 2]{Beamu5} or for more general results \cite{Man}.
+(Ideally, one would like $\tilde D$ to be deformation equivalent to a smooth quintic, which would need the nodes to be independent \cite{BW}.)
 In particular, by the Lefschetz theorem, $\tilde D$ is simply connected with

 Hence, for the $16$-nodal quintic $D$ one has

 Assume now that $D$ is an even $16$-nodal quintic and let $\tilde\pi\colon\tilde F\to \tilde D$ be the double cover of $\tilde D$ ramified along $\bigcup E_i\subset\tilde D$, i.e.\ $\tilde\pi$ is the cyclic double cover associated with the line bundle $\kl$ and the section of $\kl^2$ defining $\bigcup E_i$.
 We will use the same notation for the reduced pre-images of the $(-2)$-curves and write $E_i\subset\tilde F$.
 These $(-1)$-curves can also be viewed as the fixed components of the natural involution $\tilde \iota$ of $\tilde F$.
 Then $\omega_{\tilde F}\cong\ko(\sum E_i) \otimes \tilde\pi^\ast\omega_{\tilde D}\cong \ko(\sum E_i) \otimes \tilde\pi^\ast\tau^\ast\ko_D(1)$.
 The blow-down $\tilde\tau\colon \tilde F\to F$ of the $(-1)$-curves $E_i\subset \tilde F$ fits into the commutative diagram